 FAQs

-Weightlifting is great because it can make your muscles and bones stronger, help burn more calories, reduce fat like abdominal and visceral fat, and may lower the chance of getting sick with diseases like fatty liver.
+Weight training is great because it can make your muscles and bones stronger, help burn more calories, reduce fat like abdominal and visceral fat, and may lower the chance of getting sick with diseases like fatty liver.

 2. Can lifting weights improve how well my brain works?